The following is a guest post by Karl from WiseStockBuyer.com, a blog that teaches you how to how to buy stocks and grow your nest egg.

 Lots of FREE Help and Advice

-If you are new to trading stocks, there is a lot of free useful advice available online such as blogs like WiseStockBuyer.
+If you are new to trading stock market shares, there is a lot of free useful advice available online such as blogs like WiseStockBuyer.
 Or you can use investment brokers like Betterment to simplify the investing process and still get great returns.

 History Shows Stocks Beat Cash